 Step 1: Contact an Interventionist

-While coworkers might feel comfortable discussing almost anything, a talk about addiction is just a little more sensitive, as it might involve issues regarding:
+While coworkers might feel comfortable discussing almost anything, a talk about addiction is just a little more sensitive as it might involve issues regarding the following:

 - Physical health